 “I believe that many aspects of the pathology of everyday architecture today can (…) be understood through an analysis of the epistemology of the senses, and a critique of the ocular bias of our culture at large, and of architecture in particular.” – Juhani Pallasmaa (6)

 Knowledge and creative possibilities

-But even if architects are convinced of the importance of good acoustics they might not be able to incorporate it their designs.
-You might even say that traditional architectural design is ill equipped to even incorporate acoustic design in the design process.
-Typical architectural representational tools, like sketches, plan drawings and even renderings do not inherently invite any considerations of acoustics as opposed to space, geometry, lighting etc. Buildings materials or solutions may have the exact same superficial look, but completely different acoustic qualities.
+But even if architects are convinced of the importance of good acoustics they might not be able to incorporate it into their designs.
+You might even say that traditional architectural design is ill-equipped to even incorporate acoustic design in the design process.
+Typical architectural representational tools, like sketches, plan drawings and even renderings do not inherently invite any considerations of acoustics as opposed to space, geometry, lighting, etc. Buildings materials or solutions may have the exact same superficial look, but completely different acoustic qualities.

 Acoustic knowledge can in this way be categorized as what is known as a positive design constraint (8) that creates a more accessible array of creative possibilities and ensures that the design process is aligned with a more sustainable result in terms of accommodating its users from the very beginning.

 Unfortunately, we don’t have to search particularly hard to find the effects of visual bias in architectural design.
 Recent architectural history is full of costly, high-profile construction projects that were built without somebody ever seriously raising the issue of acoustics.
 What is even more egregious is that some of these buildings actually win architectural awards.
 On Acoustic Bulletin we have covered the negative effects of bad acoustics thoroughly, but how do the symptoms of this visual bias within architects appear in the physical building?

 Typically, architects have an affinity for hard, smooth surfaces and cubistic geometry.
 This creates very reverberant spaces where sound energy builds up and noise levels escalate.